citp/privacy-policy-historical/d/da/dad/daduru.com.md

-> *The following text is extracted and transformed from the daduru.com privacy policy that was archived on 2011-05-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110524090823id_/http%3A//www.daduru.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the daduru.com privacy policy that was archived on 2011-11-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111102010524id_/http%3A//www.daduru.com/privacy.php) for the most accurate reproduction.*

-# Daduru Web Directory
+# Daduru Web Directory | Web Directory | Since 2007

 **Privacy policy**